abhaygc/Shiksha.com_DataScrapping/README.md

 # WebScraping-and-data-presentation
-This project includes scraping college details from web and presenting them in a web app.
+This project includes scraping college details from shiksha.com